skwid138/Prime-jQuery-CSS-color-blocks/README.md

 Ex: There are 6 Blue cubes on the DOM.
 The user clicks one of the blue cubes.
 It disappears and the blue cube counter updates to 5.

+Pro Mode:
+---
+Augment your your removal feature, by adding a delete button to each cube.
+When the delete button is clicked the cube that it is on should be removed.
+This will require some traversal.
+How do you get from the button to the block that contains it?